 Blog / Other

-E-commerce fraud, also known as purchase fraud, is on the rise.
+Ecommerce fraud is on the rise.
 While digitalisation has streamlined processes, consolidated data and vastly improved the efficiency of administration, it’s as much a blessing as a curse.
-When it comes to fraud, digitalisation has presented fraudsters with a massive opportunity – at the expense of e-commerce retailers - read more about this here.
+When it comes to fraud, digitalisation has presented fraudsters with a massive opportunity – at the expense of ecommerce retailers.

 So why does it happen, how does it happen, and what can be done to stop it?